RiddhimanRaguraman/Derelict/README.md

 The game is designed for teenagers and avid gamers seeking an immersive survival experience.

-## Marketing Plan

-Derelict offers an exciting gameplay experience, blending shooting with a captivating story mode.
-Our target audience, teenagers and game enthusiasts, will find this combination appealing.
-We aim to sell around 150 games.

 ## Getting Started

 To play Derelict, follow these steps: